Rep. Elijah Cummings of Baltimore dies at age 68

-BALTIMORE (AP) — Maryland Rep. Elijah E. Cummings, a Democrat, died early Thursday at Johns Hopkins Hospital due to complications from longstanding health challenges, his congressional office said.
+BALTIMORE (AP) — Maryland Rep. Elijah E. Cummings died early Thursday at Johns Hopkins Hospital due to complications from longstanding health challenges, his congressional office said.
 He was 68.

 Rep. Elijah Cummings, D-Md., speaks during a luncheon at the National Press Club in Washington, Wednesday, Aug.
 7, 2019.
 (Source: AP Photo/Patrick Semansky)